-Before this release we had a single column type that could be used for either date only, time only, or date and time.
-Now, we have a dedicated column type for each of these uses.
-In addition to these three column types, we now have a column type for date and time with a time zone.
+In older versions of KNIME Analytics Platform, there was only a single column type that could be used for either date only, time only, or date and time.
+Now there are dedicated column types for each of these uses.
+And in addition to these three column types, a column type for date and time with a time zone.

 For example, you can convert a Zoned Date Time into a Date & Time by removing the time zone with the Modify Time Zone node.
 Or you can remove the time from a Date & Time with the Modify Date node.
 All three nodes can be used to add, modify, or delete options.

-If you want to convert from a legacy Date and Time format to a new format, you can do so with the new “Legacy Date&Time to Date&Time” node.
-To convert in the other direction, you can use the new “Date&Time to legacy Date&Time” node.
+If you want to convert from a legacy Date&Time format to a new format, you can do so with the Legacy Date&Time to Date&Time node.
+To convert in the other direction, you can use the Date&Time to legacy Date&Time node.

-The “Legacy Date&Time to Date&Time” node will auto-guess the best matching date format based on the first selected cell.
+The Legacy Date&Time to Date&Time node will auto-guess the best matching date format based on the first selected cell.
 In the old Date and Time integration the time zone was always UTC.
 When converting from legacy Date&Time to new Date&Time, you can now specify the time zone.

-- Choose a granular representation in terms of hours, days, weeks, or months by clicking on the “Granularity” option,
+- Choose a granular representation in terms of hours, days, weeks, or months by clicking on the “Granularity” option

-The default visualization of the new date cell duration is “Short Duration”, but you can change it to “Long Duration” in the “Available Renderers” configuration/context menu.
+The default visualization of the date cell duration is “Short Duration”, but you can change it to “Long Duration” in the “Available Renderers” configuration/context menu.

-- a fixed start and end date
+- A fixed start and end date

-- the start date can also be set to the execution datetime
+- The start date can also be set to the execution datetime

 An often-requested feature is the generation of fixed time intervals.
 Here durations are useful as well.
-The Create Date&Time Range is the new node for generating all kinds of date and time cells.
+The Create Date&Time Range is the node for generating all kinds of date and time cells.

 There is one of my highlights left, and some might claim I saved it for last in order to make you read the whole post.

-I want to illustrate this with a small use case of my own.
-I needed to filter the last full week of data from my data set.
-To do this, I had to know the date of the last Sunday before execution of my workflow.
-I used the Create Date&Time Range node to generate the last 7 days before executing the node.
-I then extracted the “day of the week” with the “Extract Date&Time Fields” node, selected Sunday with the Row Filter node, and added the time to the date cell with the Modify Time node.
+We'd like to illustrate this with a small use case of our own.
+We needed to filter the last full week of data from a dataset.
+To do this, we had to know the date of the last Sunday before execution of my workflow.
+We used the Create Date&Time Range node to generate the last 7 days before executing the node.
+Next, we extracted the “day of the week” with the Extract Date&Time Fields node, selected Sunday with the Row Filter node, and added the time to the date cell with the Modify Time node.